-The boys use violence to try to pressure the girls to give in.
-They bully them, threaten them, and tease them.
-They also try to kick them out of the things they love like softball.
-The girls realize that they need them as fielders, so they were patient on coming back in, realizing their power.
-Alma’s cousin tries to get her out of carrying, the water, but she thinks they need someone to stick together.
-The girls react by becoming stronger and becoming closer with each other to try to fight back.
+The boys used violence to try to get the girls to give in.
+They would bully them and threaten them.
+They also try to kick them out of the things they love doing or playing.
+The girls realize that they need them as fielders, so they were patient on coming back in.

 - Who is telling the story?
 What does she think of Ms. Ralston and the conflict over the water?
 From what point of view is the story told?

-The story is told by one of the background girls and alma’s seatmate.
-She thinks Ms. Ralston doesn’t know what is going on between the two groups.
-When the teacher comes in and hits the ball out of the park, they are hopeful that they might be able to make a change in the system.
+The story is told by one of the background girls.
+She thinks Ms. Ralston doesn’t know what is happening between the two groups.
+When the teacher comes in and hits the ball out of the park, they get inspiration that they might be able to make a change in the school.
 The point of view is limited omniscient.
-The story is told from a character who doesn’t have a main character roll in the story and we still have access to her thoughts.
+The story is told from a character who doesn’t have a main character role in the story and we still have access to her thoughts.